dendibakh/perf-book/chapters/18-Appendix/Appendix-C.md

 000073b9: b6        TNT NTTNTT (6)
 ```

-Above we showed the raw PT packets, which are not very useful for performance analysis.
-To decode processor traces to human-readable form, one can execute:
+The raw PT packets shown above are not very useful for performance analysis.
+To decode processor traces to human-readable form, you can execute:

 ```bash
 $ perf script --ns --itrace=i1t -F time,srcline,insn,srccode
 ```

-Below is an example of decoded traces one might get:
+Below is an example of decoded traces:

 ```
 timestamp       srcline   instruction      srccode